-The Planthunter is an online publication founded and edited by Australian writer, gardener and landscape designer Georgina Reid.
+The Planthunter is an online publication founded and edited by Australian writer, editor and former landscape designer Georgina Reid.
 Since its launch in 2013, The Planthunter has grown an international reputation for its fierce commitment to communicating the importance and wonder of the natural world through rich, evocative and real storytelling.

 Rambling among the realms of nature, garden, design and environmental writing, The Planthunter refuses to fit neatly into any genre, because meaning is not genre specific and life is messy.
 Here are some words that say something of what we are about, and why The Planthunter exists:

 Our world is currently transforming in ways that feel terrifying; in ways that feed hopelessness and denial.
 There is no glossing this over.
 It’s easy to say that care and beauty and attention don’t matter right now.
 But they matter now, more than ever.
 Because the end of our story as a species is not written.
 We have an opportunity to write it.